Preethi Badugu (she/her)

 Catherine Kim ’24 is a financial economics major with a minor in psychology.
 As a ConnectionCorps facilitator, Catherine hopes to strengthen a sense of community among UMBC students and provide support through conversation while fostering deep interpersonal connections.
 She participated in the Center for Democracy and Civic Life’s Coalescence 2022, and the experience inspired her to be more involved with the Center.
 At UMBC, Catherine works with Residential Life as a desk assistant and has volunteered with Volunteer Income Tax Assistance (VITA).
 In her free time, Catherine enjoys pilates, Netflix, and shopping.

 Brianna Malbon (she/her & they/them)

-Brianna Malbon, ‘23, is double majoring in Psychology and Media & Communication Studies with a minor in English.
-As a STRiVE coach, she creates open spaces for impactful conversations and encourages people to be comfortable and connected with each other.
-She supports peers in connecting to the resources and stakeholders necessary to reach their goals.
-Brianna has been involved with the Student Government Association’s Student Organization Support Team as a First Year Ambassador, with the Patapsco Community Council as a representative, and with the Discovery Living and Learning Community as a peer mentor.
-She is an active member of many clubs and organizations at UMBC, and currently serves as President of Retriever Poets.
-Outside of her work, Brianna enjoys playing games, reading, and going on long hikes.
+Brianna Malbon ’24 is majoring in psychology with a certificate in industrial-organizational psychology and a minor in media and communication studies.
+As a STRiVE coach and ConnectionCorps facilitator, she aims to create open spaces for impactful conversations and encourage people to be authentic and form genuine connections with each other.
+She makes it her mission to support her peers by connecting them to the resources and stakeholders necessary to reach their goals.
+Brianna has been involved with the Student Government Association’s Student Organization Support Team as a first year ambassador, with the Patapsco Community Council as a member, and with the Discovery Living-Learning Community as a peer mentor.
+She is an active member of many clubs and organizations at UMBC, and is currently in her second year as president of Retriever Poets.
+Outside of her work, Brianna enjoys playing games, reading, and going on long walks.